December 2, 2025

 account metrics

-If your Amazon Account Health Rating is low, your Amazon Seller account will be subjected to suspension or termination.
+If your Amazon Account Health Rating is low, your Amazon Seller account will be subject to suspension or termination.

 Amazon will request a Plan of Action (POA) within 48 hours to correct any Account Health issues.
 If this Plan of Action indicates that you understand the problem and have the right steps to fix it, Amazon will not suspend your account.